nandac/letterloom/tests/test-invalid-salutation/test.typ

       )
     )
   )),
-  "panicked with: \"from name must be a string or content block.\"" )
+  "panicked with: \"salutation is empty.\""
+)

 #assert.eq(
   catch(() => letterloom(
-    none, // value for doc
+    none,
     from: (
-      name: calc.ceil(1.2),
+      name: "The Dimbleby Family",
       address: [The Lodge \
                 Cheswick Village \
                 Middle Upton \